Venice with Kids: What to See, Eat, and Skip

 Venice is a great city for young (and picky) eaters.
 Here’s how to keep the little ones fed and happy:

-• Gelatoteca Suso (San Marco) – famous for gourmet flavors
+• Gelatoteca Suso (near Rialto) — famous for inventive flavors.

-• Gelateria Nico (Zattere) – try their gianduiotto in a cup
+• Gelateria Nico (Zattere) — try the legendary gianduiotto in a cup.

 2. Pizza and Pasta

-• Antico Forno – quick, massive pizza slices near Rialto
+• Antico Forno — huge pizza slices near the Rialto.

-• Osteria Alla Staffa – family-friendly, quiet street, good pasta
+• Osteria Alla Staffa — cozy spot for family pasta night.

 3. Cicchetti for Adventurous Eaters